german shepherd dysplasia

 If you are adopting a German Shepherd, anticipate experiencing some of these issues with your new pet.

-Prevention is the Best Cure
+Prevention Is The Best Cure

 Preventing debilitating hip pain is almost always less invasive than curing it.

 Keep your German Shepherd at a healthy weight, as excess weight can cause or exacerbate hip problems.
-Your dog should get regular exercise, to keep his muscles strong.
+Your dog should get regular exercise to keep his muscles strong.

 If your shepherd is experiencing some hip problems, consider a non-weight-bearing exercise like swimming instead of running or walking.